This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 I'm changing a tweak but nothing's happening

 Try clicking Save and refreshing the page.
 Although most style changes update the preview immediately, in some instances you need to save and refresh.
-Keep in mind that once you refresh the page you'll have to manually undo your changes (the undo option won't work).
+Keep in mind that after you refresh the page you'll have to manually undo your changes (the undo option won't work).

 In rare instances, a tweak may appear that doesn't affect the page you're looking at.
-For example, a tweak that only affects text on Blog Pages may display while you're on a Regular Page.
+For example, a tweak that only affects text on Blog Pages may display while you're on a Layout Page.
 If you're unsure, see the Site Styles tweaks guide for your template.

 I'm in Site Styles, and I can't edit a page.